-There is a common misconception that the central and northern regions of Louisiana don’t participate in the Cajun and Creole traditions associated with south Louisiana, which include iconic foods such as jambalaya, boudin, and gumbo.
+There is a common misconception that central and northern Louisiana don’t participate in the Cajun and Creole traditions associated with south Louisiana.
+This misconception includes the belief that people from these areas don’t cook iconic foods such as jambalaya, boudin, and gumbo.
 This is simply not true.
 You can get a bowl of gumbo in Shreveport just as easily as in Lafayette.
 But before we dig into gumbo north of I-10, let’s learn a little more about culture in North Louisiana.

 Once you leave Cajun Country traveling north, you enter central Louisiana (commonly known as Cenla).
-The terrain begins to change from prairies to piney hills and deciduous forests as well as clear streams with sandy bottoms as opposed to the murky bayous in the south.
+The terrain begins to change from prairies to piney hills, deciduous forests, clear streams with sandy bottoms as opposed to murky bayous.

 This area has also become known as the Crossroads because it’s where the southern and northern parts of Louisiana meet.
 Many cultures have shaped the area, including French, Spanish, English, African, and Native American.
 The culture here focuses on quality of life and values and embraces visitors with small-town friendliness.

 While Cajun and Creole cuisines (including gumbo) are readily available here, Cenla is most famous for its pies.
 Lea’s Lunchroom in Lecompte serves fruit pies that have become a Louisiana institution.
 The city of Natchitoches is world-famous for its meat pies.

 Alexandria is the unofficial capital of Cenla.
 It offers cuisine ranging from down-home to ritzy with flavors taken from Cajun, French, Italian, and Asian cultures.